tronprotocol/java-tron/shell.md

 * `-c`

-  load the specified path configuration file, default load the `config.conf` at the same level as `FullNode.jar`
+  Specify the configuration file, by default it will load the `config.conf` in the same directory as `FullNode.jar`

 * `-d`

-  specify the database storage path, The default is in the current directory where `FullNode.jar` is located
+  Specify the database storage path, The default path is the same directory where `FullNode.jar` is located.

 * `-j`

-  specify the directory where the program is located, default package name `FullNode.jar `
+  Specify the jar package, default value is the `FullNode.jar` in the current path.

 * `-mem`

-  specifies the memory of the started service, size in`MB`,jvm's startup maximum memory will be adjusted according to this parameter
+  Specify the maximum memory of the `FullNode.jar` service in`MB`, jvm's startup maximum memory will be adjusted according to this parameter.

-#### build project
+### build project

 * `-cb`

-  start.sh can be used independently, get the latest code, and compile
+  Clone the latest source code and compile.

 * `--release`

-  get the latest version of the `jar` package from github
+  Get the latest released version of the `jar` package from github.

-#### rebuild manifest
+### rebuild the manifest

 * `-d`